greg-raven/hdc/_posts/2017-04-04-second-annual-victorville-road-race.md

 **Fixed Gear Rules**

 - Track bikes are required

 - Drop bars, with bar tape, plugged ends and without brake levers are required for Road Race &amp; Crit

 - A lock-ring securing the cog is required

 - All components of the bike must be in good condition

 - Excessively large gear ratios are prohibited (determined on a case-by-case basis at the race director's discretion)

 - Lights and reflectors are prohibited

 - Time trial equipment is prohibited for Road Race and Crit.
 (Aero spokes, disc wheel, Spinergy, tri-spokes, rims deeper than 90mm, etc)

-- -Time trial equipment is allowed during the Time trial only.
+- Time trial equipment is allowed during the Time trial only.

 - Fixed-gear conversions are prohibited

 - Tubular tires must be installed properly with glue in good condition.
 Tires must not be glued on race day.

-- Chains and chain rings must match (1/8 to 1/8)
+- Chains and chain rings must match (&frac18; to &frac18;)

 - Rear axle must sit entirely within the dropout

 - Clipless pedals and shoes are required (pedal/toe straps are prohibited)

 - Helmets that meet the US DOT, CPSC standard, or European CEN Certification are required

 - Jerseys with sleeves are required

 - Headphones are prohibited

 - Race numbers (bib and/or bike mounted) are mandatory for scorekeeping purposes.
 Number placement instructions are provided at number pickup

 - All USAC Rules apply.